Cob building with Maya

 Why "Natural" Building?

 Along with using as few industrialized products as possible and learning to value process as much as product, I opt to avoid heavy equipment so the site remains as pristine as possible.
-It takes time and sweat equity, but time allows for learning deeply from the process and sweat...well, it's way better than the gymn!
+It takes time and sweat equity, but time allows for learning deeply from the process and sweat...well, it's way better than the gym!
 Plus there's very little trash generate at natural building sites...I just dumped 3 yrs. worth...less than one curbside trash bin.

 I've done a few projects in the last six years listed as pages.
-The most ambitious is a 199 sq.' building on 35 rural acres, a 30 minute drive from my home in town.
-A rubble trench foundation was completed on site in 2009.
+A cob wall in front of my house was my first project in 2005.
 Summer 2010 a cob chicken coop was completed in town.
-A cob wall in front of my house was my first project in 2005.
-A little timber frame shed was completed this summer, 2011 and also the stone retaining wall for site with rubble trench foundation.
-A cob lizard bench in part of the connected stone piers, steps and drystack walls.
-Other projects include: a cob mailbox, fire ring benches at the local environmental center, a bench at school, and an architectural model for a single family dwelling at a theoretical ecovillage I hope you enjoy the sharing of these projects.
-Feel free to email me at nathomegal@gmail.com
+Some other projects include: a cob mailbox, fire ring benches at the local environmental center, a bench at school, and an architectural model for a single family dwelling for an art show on sustainability.